raymusvibe/abnamro/Recipes/README.md

 ## Code coverage and results of static code analysis

-- Jacoco reports that 100% of classes are covered, and 91% of lines
+- Jacoco reports that 96% of classes are covered by tests, and 91% of lines
 - SonarQube reports no major issues or code smells